ArrowM/Queue-Bot/README.md

 If a command that expects a channel name is not given one, the current text channel will be used.

 **Queue Management**
-`/autopull` - Get / Set automatic pull from a voice queue
+`/autopull` - Get/Set automatic pull from a voice queue
-`/blacklist` - Add / Delete / List / Clear users or roles from a queue blacklist
+`/blacklist` - Add/Delete/List/Clear users or roles from a queue blacklist
-`/button` - Get / Set whether a \"Join / Leave\" button appears under a text queue display
+`/button` - Get/Set whether a \"Join / Leave\" button appears under a text queue display
 `/clear` - Clear a queue
-`/color` - Get / Set color of queue displays
+`/color` - Get/Set color of queue displays
 `/enqueue` - Add a specified user or role to a text queue / Update queue message
-`/graceperiod` - Get / Set how long users can leave a queue before losing their position
+`/graceperiod` - Get/Set how long users can leave a queue before losing their position
-`/header` - Get / Set a header on display messages
+`/header` - Get/Set a header on display messages
 `/dequeue` - Dequeue a user
 `/lock` - Lock or unlock a queue.
 Locked queues can still be left
+`/logging` - Get/Set a dedicated logging channel for bot messages
-`/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
+`/mentions` - Get/Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/move` - Move a user to a new position in a queue
 `/next` - Pull from a text queue
-`/pullnum` - Get / Set the default # of users to pull when autopull is off or when using the `/next` command
+`/pullnum` - Get/Set the default # of users to pull when autopull is off or when using the `/next` command
-`/queues` - Add / Delete / List queues
+`/queues` - Add/Delete/List queues
-`/roles` - Get / Set whether queue members are assigned a role named `In Queue: ...`
+`/roles` - Get/Set whether queue members are assigned a role named `In Queue: ...`
-`/schedule` - Add / Delete / List scheduled commands
+`/schedule` - Add/Delete/List scheduled commands
 `/shuffle` - Shuffle a queue
-`/size` - Get / Set size limit of a queue
+`/size` - Get/Set size limit of a queue
-`/timestamps` - Get / Set whether to display timestamps next to users `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
+`/timestamps` - Get/Set whether to display timestamps next to users `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
-`/whitelist` - Add / Delete / List / Clear users or roles from a queue whitelist
+`/whitelist` - Add/Delete/List/Clear users or roles from a queue whitelist

 **Bot Management**
 `/altprefix` - Enable or disable alternate prefix `!`
-`/mode` - Get / Set display mode
+`/mode` - Get/Set display mode
-`/notifications` - Get / Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add / Delete / List / Clear users and roles with bot permissions `/priority` - Add / Delete / List / Clear users and roles with queue priority
+`/notifications` - Get/Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add/Delete/List/Clear users and roles with bot permissions `/priority` - Add/Delete/List/Clear users and roles with queue priority
 `/start` - Add the bot to a voice queue

 https://user-images.githubusercontent.com/42418080/134399133-3ef5cfb4-24d1-459a-83c0-c3b5d0441261.mp4